Test & Visualize New Metadata on the App Store & Google Play

-Apple is very restrictive regarding uploading new metadata to your console - screenshots require specific sizes and you need to wait for your version to be approved before you can see it live.
-This process can be painful and doesn’t leave room for you to make mistakes or quickly test different versions.
-These reasons are why we have launched our latest feature: The App Page Preview.
+The App Store and Google Play can be very restrictive regarding new metadata uploaded to the consoles – creatives require specific sizes and you need to wait for your new version to be approved before you can see it live.

-The phone simulator displays your app information on one of the latest Apple iPhones with all the specificities of the App Store.
-That way, you can be sure to see exactly what users will also see on their device.
+The phone simulator displays your app information on one of the latest devices with all the specificities of the App Store or Google Play.
+That way, you can be sure to visualize exactly what users will also see on their devices.

-The first section of the App Page Preview lets you test all the different text fields found on your App Page: Title, Subtitle, Promotional Text, and Description.
+The first section of this feature lets you test all the different text fields found on your app page: the title, subtitle, promotional text, and description for the App Page Preview (iOS), and the title, short description, and long description for the Store Listing Preview (Google Play).
 Each element is important and has its own rules and specifications.

 Preview any changes to your app’s metadata on an iPhone X.

-Perform a Live Search on any keyword added to your app’s metadata.
+Perform a live search on any keyword added to your app’s metadata.

 When you test new app versions, you should also keep your previous updates in mind.
-This way, you can take inspiration from past titles and you can see the options that you have already tried.
+This way, you can take inspiration from past titles and see the options that you have already tried.

 View your app metadata’s history as you edit.

-A good screenshot always has a positive impact on users.
-It is not always easy to decide between options, but pre-visualization on the App Store can really help you avoid mistakes and make the right choices!
+A good app icon or screenshot has a positive impact on converting store visitors.
+It is not always easy to decide between creative directions, but pre-visualization can really help you avoid mistakes and make the right decisions!

-As soon as you have the new visuals for your app, you can upload them to AppTweak and check how they will look on your App Page.
+As soon as you have the new visuals for your app, you can upload them to AppTweak and check how they will look on your app page.
 You can also click on “Compare versions” to see your app’s current and future versions side by side and decide which works best.